-In April 2020, the PBS removed the age restrictions for all DAA regimens currently approved for adults.
-We recommend however that only regimens which have been shown in paediatric trials to be effective in children be used.
-As weight-based dosing in crucial to success, the availability of single formulations currently in Australia further restrict which children can be treated.
+We recommend that only regimens which have been shown in paediatric trials to be effective in children be used.
+As weight-based dosing is crucial to success, the availability of fixed-dose formulations currently in Australia may restrict which children can be treated.
 These combinations are highlighted in the tables and commentary below.